j4y/developerportal/pages/platforms/ios.md

 * 	chinRaiseScore: this is a number between 0 and 100, indicating the intensity of the chin as it is raised on the face.
 * 	eyeClosureScore: this is a number between 0 and 100, indicating the intensity of the eyes as they are opened and closed  on the face.
 * 	innerBrowRaiseScore: this is a number between 0 and 100, indicating the intensity of the inner brows as they are raised on the face.
-* 	lipDepressorScore: this is a number between 0 and 100, indicating the intensity of the lip corners as they turn downward on the face.
+* 	lipCornerDepressorScore: this is a number between 0 and 100, indicating the intensity of the lip corners as they turn downward on the face.
 This is usually an indicator of frowning.
 * 	lipPuckerScore: this is a number between 0 and 100, indicating the intensity of the lips as they are puckered on the face.
 * 	lipSuckScore: this is a number between 0 and 100, indicating the intensity of the lips as they are sucked on the face.
 * 	mouthOpenScore: this is a number between 0 and 100, indicating the intensity of the mouth as it is opened and closed on the face.